wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 https://redhat-scholars.github.io/kubernetes-tutorial/kubernetes-tutorial/installation.html

+<a name="minikube"></a>

 ### Minikube Alternatives

-Instead of minikube, there's also K3s, Microk8s on Linux, Minishift.
+Before diving in, know that instead of minikube, there's also K3s, Microk8s on Linux, Minishift.

    * KinD (Kubernetes in Docker) <a target="_blank" href="https://kind.sigs.k8s.io/">https://kind.sigs.k8s.io/</a> builds K8s clusters out of Docker containers running Docker in Docker, good for integration with a CI/CD pipeline.
    CAUTION: This utility is built for the Kubernetes team's convenience and thus does not have some convenience features and add-ons.